IlijaMihajlovic/Amazon-Stock-Price-Forecasting-Using-LSTM-Neural-Networks/README.md

+___

 ## Key Features
-- Data preprocessing and normalization
+- Data Preparation: The notebook loads and preprocesses Amazon stock price data, focusing on closing prices over time.
+- Feature Engineering: Creates time-lagged features to help the model learn temporal patterns.
+- Data Normalization: Uses MinMaxScaler to scale data between -1 and 1 for better model performance.
-- LSTM model architecture
+- LSTM Model: Implements a custom LSTM architecture with PyTorch for sequence prediction.
-- Training and validation pipeline
+- Training Pipeline: Includes data loading, model training, and validation processes.
-- Stock price forecasting
-- Visualization of predictions vs actual prices
+- Time Series Forecasting: Demonstrates how to use the trained model for stock price prediction.
+___

 ## Requirements
 - Python 3.7+